 Some videos won't play no matter what kind of media player you use simply because the video file is corrupt.

 So, don't believe people when they say "only this media player will work" or "use that media player because it's better".

 Converting a video from one compression standard to another can supposedly fix video not playing problem, but this is a fifty-fifty chance.

 Here's an example.
 Sometimes, when you attempt to play H.265 video, you might not have the hardware capable of handling it, so if you convert the video to a lower compression standard like H.264, then the video will start playing fine.

 While this is true, don't assume it will wok all the time.
 Sometimes, your video has just kicked the bucket and no matter how many times you convert it, you can't get it to work.

-This one is just silly, but many people believe it actually works.
+This one is just silly, but many people believe it works.
 Converting your video to another format as a way to fix it ONLY works if the video was already working fine.

 But if it's already corrupt, try converting it to dozens of formats and see what happens.
-The end result will always be the same: video not playing!
+The result will always be the same: video not playing!